Isle of Arran: Modern era

+Demography

-Arran's resident population was 4,629 in 2011, a decline of just over 8 per cent from the 5,045 recorded in 2001, against a background of Scottish island populations as a whole growing by 4 per cent to 103,702 over the same period.
+Arran's resident population was 4,629 in 2011, a decline of over 8 per cent from the 5,045 recorded in 2001, against a background of Scottish island populations as a whole growing by 4 per cent to 103,702 over the same period.

-Gaelic

 Local government

 From the 17th to the late 20th century, Arran was part of the County of Bute.
 After the 1975 reorganisation of local government Arran became part of the district of Cunninghame in Strathclyde Region.
 This two-tier system of local government lasted until 1996 when the Local Government etc. (Scotland) Act 1994 came into effect, abolishing the regions and districts and replacing them with 32 council areas.
 Arran is now in the North Ayrshire council area, along with some of the other constituent islands of the County of Bute.

+In the 2017 North Ayrshire Council election, the Ardrossan and Arran Ward elected two SNP and one Scottish Conservative Party councillors.
+Following boundary changes, Arran became its own single-member ward in the 2022 North Ayrshire Council election, electing a single Scottish Conservative councillor.

 For some statistical purposes Arran is within the registration county of Bute, and for ceremonial purposes it forms part of the lieutenancy area of Ayrshire and Arran.

-In the House of Commons, since 2005 it has been part of the Ayrshire North and Arran constituency, represented since 2015 by Patricia Gibson of the SNP.
-It is marginal between the SNP and the Scottish Conservatives.
+In the House of Commons, since 2005 it has been part of the Ayrshire North and Arran constituency, represented since 2024 by Irene Campbell of the Labour party.
 It had been part of Cunninghame North from 1983 to 2005, and of Ayrshire North and Bute from 1918 to 1983.

-In the Scottish Parliament, Arran is part of the constituency of Cunninghame North, currently represented by Kenneth Gibson of the Scottish National Party (SNP).
-The Labour Party held the seat until 2007, when the SNP gained it by 48 votes, making it the most marginal seat in Holyrood until 2011, when the SNP increased its majority to 6,117 over Labour.
+In the Scottish Parliament, Arran is part of the constituency of Cunninghame North, currently represented by Kenneth Gibson of the SNP.
+The |Labour Party held the seat until 2007, when the SNP gained it by 48 votes, making it the most marginal seat in Holyrood until 2011, when the SNP increased its majority to 6,117 over Labour.
+Cunninghame North sits within the West Scotland Scottish Parliament Electoral Region.